Barcode basics: Understanding barcodes and product codes

 Here is an example of a GTIN from GS1’s website:

-Most items that can be bought by consumers include a GTIN-12 or a GTIN-13 to accompany the barcode; the numbers following simply refer to the amount of digits in the GTIN.
+Most items that can be bought by consumers include a GTIN-12 or a GTIN-13 to accompany the barcode; the numbers following simply refer to the number of digits in the GTIN.
 These are the items you would most likely buy from a grocery store or retail store.

 A GTIN is comprised of three elements: